Renfroe hits slam, Red Sox launch 6 HRs, rout Blue Jays 13-4

 Not long after, Renfroe’s sixth career grand slam chased Blue Jays starter Ross Stripling, who gave up six runs on four hits and two walks while getting only one out in his first appearance this season that didn’t extend into at least the fourth inning.

+The three home runs were the most the Red Sox have hit in a single inning this season, and it was the first time in history the team has homered three times in the first inning of a road game, according to Elias Sports Bureau.

+“It takes a lot of pressure off a pitcher in that situation,” Pivetta said.
+“It’s really positive stuff and it sets a tone for this series.
+Who we are and what we want to accomplish here.”

 Hernandez, who was 1-for-17 over his last five games, homered off Anthony Kay for his second extra-base hit of the first inning.
-Rafael Devers led off the second with his 23rd home run.
+Devers led off the second with his 23rd home run.
 Santana hit a two-run double that made it 11-0 after two.

 Santana slugged one to deep right-center in the fourth inning and the Red Sox got their sixth home run of the game when Hernandez recorded his sixth multi-homer game and 500th career hit in the sixth inning.